-Hemingford School Board hears from NRCSA
+Hemingford school board hears from NRCSA

-Before Monday evenings meeting of the Hemingford Public School Board, Executive Director of the Nebraska Rural Community Schools Association Jack Moles provided the Board with updates as to what he’s been doing since he took over as director.
+Before the Monday, Dec.
+9 meeting of the Hemingford Public School Board, Executive Director of the Nebraska Rural Community Schools Association Jack Moles provided the Board with updates as to what he’s been doing since he took over as director.

 He was on his way to Chadron State College to meet with their Board to discuss the rural teacher shortage.